vitelabs/crypto-info/operators/operator-info-tutorial.en.md

 1. Fork the repo to your own github account

-2. Clone the repo from your own account, please note: do no clone the origin one directly, but clone the repo you forked
+2. Clone the repo from your own account, please note: do not clone the origin one directly, but clone the repo you forked
 ```
 git clone https://github.com/[your-own-repo]/crypto-info.git
 cd crypto-info/